pcorpx/first_django_lesson/README.md

 # Where to go

 This website based on Django and serves as a learning project.
 It presents information about different places on the map.
 It has convinient admin panel.
+You may follow this link https://pcorp.pythonanywhere.com/ to see live.

 ## Getting Started